oysstu/LabVIEW-libsvm/README.md

 ### Installation
 **The easiest way to install the library is through the pre-built VIPM package found under releases.** This installs both the VIs and binary components to user.lib and adds an entry in the LabVIEW palette.
 Alternatively, one can download the project itself and the binaries under releases corresponding to the target bitness.

 The library is developed in LabVIEW 2015, but the distributed VIPM packages are compatible with LabVIEW 2013.
+On Linux you need to run VIPM as root, and ensure that the target LabVIEW installation allows for TCP/IP connections (Options - Protocols - TCP/IP).

 ### Dependencies
 * libsvm and liblinear binaries (included in the VIPM package or through the zip files)